Cyclone Nargis: Myanmar

 The United Nations estimated that 1.5 million people were "severely affected" by Nargis.
-Estimates of the people missing were 53,836, with 84,537 confirmed dead.
-Some NGOs estimated that the final death toll would be over 100,000.
+It was the deadliest tropical cyclone in the North Indian Ocean since the 1991 Bangladesh cyclone, with estimates of people missing at 53,836 and 84,537 confirmed dead.
 At least 10,000 people were reported to have perished in the delta town of Bogale alone.

-Nargis was the deadliest tropical cyclone in the North Indian Ocean since the 1991 Bangladesh cyclone, which killed at least 138,866 people.
-One aid worker claimed that the death toll from the cyclone and its aftermath might reach 300,000; if correct, Nargis was the second-deadliest cyclone ever and the fifth-deadliest natural disaster of the 20th century, after the 1931 China floods.
+The total death total is unknown, as critics of the junta argue that the numbers where unreported to avoid political fallout.
+It is now thought that hundreds of thousands of people will never be found after Nargis because their bodies have decayed, been buried, or were washed out to sea.
+Some NGOs estimated that the final death toll would be over 100,000, while one Save The Children's aid worker claimed that the death toll from the cyclone and its aftermath might reach 300,000; if correct, Nargis was the second-deadliest cyclone ever and the fifth-deadliest natural disaster since 1900, after the 1931 China floods.
 Other more deadly natural disasters include the 1887 Yellow River flood, the 1556 Shaanxi earthquake, and the 1970 Bhola cyclone in Bangladesh.

-Myanmar's military leaders did not count the full death toll from Nargis (leaving the area shortly after it hit), and this led to initial uncertainty about the scale of the disaster.
-The final death toll from Nargis was at least 146,000, because there were 90,000 people confirmed dead at one point and 56,000 were missing.
-They were never found, so it was assumed that these 56,000 people were killed.
-Thus, its death toll would exceed that of the 1991 storm and make it the deadliest since the 1970 storm.
-It is now thought that hundreds of thousands of people will never be found after Nargis because their bodies have decayed, been buried, or were washed out to sea.